arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ![Graphic representation of the lifecycle of research data in Arcus](media/data_life_cycle.png)

 Arcus maintains a lifecycle of all archived research data.
-All data archived with Arcus is available to other CHOP researchers and registered NTPs for reuse.
 This data is discoverable through three Arcus data discovery tools: Arcus Cohort Discovery, Arcus Variant Browser and the Gene Data Catalog.

 - **Arcus Cohort Discovery**: filters deidentified clinical data based on the cohort for the research data set
 - **Arcus Omics Variant Browser**: view and filter all annotated variant information for all genomic files in the Arcus archives